zhangchengchuan/tp-1/docs/UserGuide.md

 Format: `findTask KEYWORD [MORE_KEYWORDS]`

-* The search is case-insensitive. e.g hans will match Hans
+* The search is case-insensitive. e.g hans will match Hans.
-* The order of the keywords does not matter. e.g. Hans Bo will match Bo Hans
+* The order of the keywords does not matter. e.g. Hans Bo will match Bo Hans.
 * Only the name is searched.
-* Only full words will be matched e.g. Han will not match Hans
+* Only full words will be matched e.g. Han will not match Hans.
 * Tasks matching at least one keyword will be returned (i.e. OR search).

 Example: `findTask work` returns `Do CS2100 work` and `Work out next week's plan`.